alinex/node-monitor/README.md

 - prerun(cb) - method to be called before each run (optional)
 - run(cb) - runing the acquisition of data
 - calc(cb) - calculating the values from the result set
+- mapping(name) - access a mapped field definition (database sensor only)
 - report - create an additional detail report from the results (optional)

 ### Actor Structure